Lucien Bouchard: 1995 referendum on sovereignty

 In 1995, Bouchard signed, as Bloc leader, a tripartite agreement with Parti Québécois leader Jacques Parizeau and Action démocratique leader Mario Dumont, which mapped the way to the referendum on independence.
 He was instrumental in convincing Parizeau to include a plan of association with Canada in the referendum question.
 He campaigned with the other two leaders for the "Oui" side.
 Quebec premier Jacques Parizeau first led the "Oui" campaign but, as support for sovereignty began to plateau, Bouchard was given the official leadership.
 The referendum was extremely narrowly defeated by a majority vote of 50.58% to 49.42%.

 Not long before the 1995 referendum, Bouchard drew considerable ire when he said on October 14, 1995, "We're one of the white races that has the fewest children."
 Liza Frulla, former Quebec culture minister commented, "We were shocked and hurt by Mr. Bouchard's various comments over the weekend. ...
 He is insulting our intelligence."
+The next week, on October 25, Bouchard's TV appeal following Prime Minister Jean Chrétien's televised address to the nation was likewise the subject of controversy.
+During his speech, Bouchard suddenly brandished a newspaper from the 1981 constitutional negotiations featuring a front-page photo of Pierre Trudeau and Chrétien together, laughing at a joke.
+Bouchard claimed they had been laughing at Quebec.
+In his autobiography of his years as prime minister, Chrétien describes the stunt as "absolutely the worst kind of demagoguery.
+It was the crudest stunt I had ever seen in Canadian politics."